mtabasco/get-it/README.md

-# iuneed
+# Get-it

 Marketplace - Sharing Furniture
-PWA using polymer
+PWA using polymer!!

 The following app was made in order to approach an in a short amount of time MVP at #AllStartup19